Guide to How to Wipe a Mac or Macbook Clean

 1. Turn on your Mac and continue to press and hold the power button until the startup options window comes up.
 Click Options, then click Continue.

-2. You may be prompted to login with either your administrative password or your Apple ID.
+2. You may be prompted to log in with either your administrative password or your Apple ID.

 3. When the Utilities window appears, select Disk Utility and hit Continue.